jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 I don't know.

-### Co-op Competition in UWaterloo
+### Co-op Competition (in Uwaterloo)

 I travelled around North America and met tons of people through hackathons or co-ops.
 I am very fortunate to have met a fairly diverse group of people and spending time learning about them.
-I went to waterloo for CS, one of the hardest programs to get into these days.

 Some people in highschool are accomplished and motivated and continue this path in university.
 There are others who fail to reach their potential after being the "top of their class" in highschool.
 The fish in the small pond sees the ocean as university brings the people who are "the best of their area" and brings it to a much larger scope.